-With your engagement and support for your child's education, the 2021-22 school year is going to be our best year ever.
-Our staff has what your child needs to be successful and comfortable with his or her learning environment.
 Thank you for making Peoria Unified your choice for your child's education and for supporting public education.
-We believe that together we are stronger and when students, parents, teachers, and staff have a voice in the decision-making process, we are truly prepared to fulfill our mission so that every student, every day, is prepared to shape tomorrow.
+I believe that together we are stronger, and when students, parents, teachers, and staff have a voice in the decision-making process, we are truly prepared to fulfill our vision and make certain that every student, every day, is prepared to shape tomorrow.